Ayush78697869/Ayush-dvis-portfolio/final-project-part-two.md

 Understand commute patterns

 	1.Can you describe your daily commute (duration, mode, frequency)?

-	2. How does commuting affect your morning/evening routine?
+	2. How does commuting affect your morning/evening routine?Explore emotional impact

-Explore emotional impact	3.
-How do you feel about your commute?
+	3. How do you feel about your commute?

-	4. What do you lose or sacrifice because of commuting (sleep, family time, hobbies, mental health)?
-Explore fairness & control
+	4. What do you lose or sacrifice because of commuting (sleep, family time, hobbies, mental health)?Explore fairness & control

 	5. Do you feel your commute is fair compared to others?
 Why or why not?

-	6. How much control or choice do you feel you have over your commute?
-Understand role of remote work
+	6. How much control or choice do you feel you have over your commute?Understand role of remote work

 	7. Does your job allow remote or hybrid work?
 Would you prefer it?

-	8. If you could eliminate or reduce your commute, how would it change your life?
-Explore value of time
+	8. If you could eliminate or reduce your commute, how would it change your life?Explore value of time

-	9. If you had an extra hour daily (reduced commute), how would you use it?
+	9. If you had an extra hour daily (reduced commute), how would you use it?Quality-of-life connection
-Quality-of-life connection

 	10. Do you think commute time is a good indicator of quality of life?
-Why or why not?
-Reflection & policy ideas
+Why or why not?Reflection & policy ideas

 	11. What should policymakers or employers change about commuting or work flexibility?

 User Research: Findings